LISTEN TO AUDIO OF THIS CONTENT

 - This drug is about 10 percent as potent as morphine.

 Tramadol and Alcohol

-Since Tramadol is not nearly as potent as true opioids, getting high on Tramadol requires double or triple dosages.
-To enhance Tramadol effects when they cannot access extra Tramadol, addicts often resort to mixing Tramadol with alcohol.
-Overdosing commonly occurs when combining alcohol with Tramadol because users cannot remember how many Tramadol pills they have taken.
+Since Tramadol is not nearly as potent as true opioids, getting high on Tramadol can require doubling or tripling dosages.
+To enhance Tramadol’s effects when they cannot access extra Tramadol, some abusers often resort to mixing Tramadol with alcohol.

 - Blurry/double vision